octaviocarpes/Springboot-Playground/Springboot-DailyTasks/Login Service/Springboot-DailyTasks-API/README.md

 # Springboot Daily Tasks API
 In this project i made a Daily Tasks API with Springboot and Java.
+In this directory is the Login Service.

 ## Resources:
 <p>This project was made with MySQL server so is necessary to do somethings before running it</p>